 The next recession is inevitable.
-Economic cycles are difficult to predict, so depending on who you ask, it could be early next year or not until 2021.
-Regardless of when it happens, collapse is forthcoming — and there’s no better time to prepare than now.
+Economic cycles are difficult to predict, so depending on who you ask, it could be early next year, not until 2021 or it may have already begun.
+Regardless of when it happens, a recession is forthcoming — and there’s no better time to prepare than now.

 When a recession lands, small businesses take the heaviest hit.
 Often, they don’t have a year’s worth of rainy day reserves to weather the economic storm.
 However, your business doesn’t need a massive savings account or 12 months of inventory to survive a recession.
 You can take small recession-proofing steps now to safeguard your business for an economic downturn — without slowing down your growth or denting your cash flow.

 Your small business can avoid becoming another recession casualty by taking the right steps.
 Prepare your business with these four practices to ensure your small business’s survival and empower it to thrive during tough economic times.